Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

 COSINE-100\cite{Adhikari:2017esn} is located at the YangYang underground laboratory (Y2L) in South Korea, beneath 700\,m of rock (equivalent to 1890 meters of water)~\cite{LEE2006201,Kim:2012rza}.
 The experiment consists of eight NaI(Tl) detectors with a total mass of 106~kg.
 Each crystal is coupled to two 3-inch Hamamatsu R12669SEL photomultiplier tubes (PMTs) via 12~mm quartz light guides.
 The crystal is wrapped in 10 layers of 250~$\mu$m PTFE reflectors and enclosed in 1.5~mm copper case.
 Due to high background levels and low light yields from three crystals, this analysis uses data from only five crystals, with an effective mass of 61.3~kg, labeled C2, C3, C4, C6, and C7~\cite{COSINE-100:2021mrq}.
 The crystals are immersed in 2200~L of linear alkylbenzene (LAB)-based liquid scintillator (LS) as an active veto detector~\cite{Jengsu:2017,Adhikari:2020asl}.
 The LS is housed in a 1~cm thick acrylic box, surrounded by 3~cm of copper and 20~cm of lead to shield against external radiation.
 Plastic scintillators on the outermost layer are used to veto muon-induced events~\cite{COSINE-100:2017jinst,COSINE-100:MuonMod}.

 The COSINE-100 experiment operated from September 22, 2016, to March 14, 2023.
-This analysis uses data collected up to November 21, 2019, corresponding to a live-time of 2.86 years with a well-understood background, as discussed in Ref.~\cite{yu2024improved}.
+This analysis uses data collected up to November 21, 2019, corresponding to a live-time of 2.86 years.
+The detector, including its energy scale, was verified to be stable throughout the data-taking period~\cite{adhikari2022three}.
+A validated background model is available above the 0.7\,keV threshold, motivating the use of this dataset.
 Events were collected by two PMTs attached to each crystal, with the photon signals amplified in a preamplifier and digitized by an analog-to-digital converter (ADC) at a sampling rate of 500 Megasample per sec.
 The ADC, connected to the trigger control board (TCB), recorded events satisfying specific trigger conditions, capturing waveforms over an 8~$\mu$s window starting from 2.37~$\mu$s before the trigger time~\cite{COSINE-100:2018rxe}.

-PMT-induced noise is particularly prominent in the low-energy region below 2~keV~\cite{COSINE-100:2020wrv}, where the WIMP is expected to deposit energy in the region of interest (ROI) below 6 keV.
-To effectively reduce noise in this range, a multilayer perceptron (MLP) neural network was introduced \cite{yu2024lowering}, with pulse-shape discriminating (PSD) parameters, analyzing pulse shapes in both time and frequency domains, as key input features.
+PMT-induced noise is particularly prominent in the low-energy region below 2~keV~\cite{COSINE-100:2020wrv}, where the WIMP is expected to deposit energy in the region of interest (ROI) below 6~keV.
+Although the noise is categorized as Type-1 and Type-2, its origin remains unclear.
+However, it exhibits distinct pulse shapes compared to scintillation signals from electron and nuclear recoils in NaI(Tl), especially in timing characteristics.
+These differences are captured using pulse-shape discrimination (PSD) parameters in both time and frequency domains.
+To enhance noise rejection, a multilayer perceptron (MLP) was applied based on these features~\cite{yu2024lowering}.

 The MLP was trained using scintillation-rich samples from $\gamma$-rays at 511~keV or 1274~keV from a $^{22}$Na source, tagged by a coincidence condition with high-energy events in neighboring crystals or the liquid scintillator.
-PMT-dominant single-hit events from physics data served as noise samples.
+A subset of single-hit events from physics data, dominated by PMT-induced noise, was used as the noise sample.
 Using PSD parameters, the MLP could effectively classify events within the WIMP ROI, achieving stringent selection criteria with less than 1\% noise contamination and approximately 20\% scintillation detection efficiency down to 8 photoelectrons, equivalent to an energy threshold of 0.7~keV~\cite{yu2024lowering}.